 If you’d like to improve the security of Secure Sign On, you can choose to force Two-Step Authentication when users log in via WordPress.com.
 To do so, toggle the Require accounts to use WordPress.com Two-Step Authentication to turn it on.

 Note: This setting only requires that logging in via WordPress.com requires Two-Step Authentication.
 If you turn it on without disabling the default login form, then a user could still log in via the default form.
 If you would like to enforce Two-Step Authentication for your site, you could combine turning this on with the

 jetpack_remove_login_form filter described below to force users to log in with WordPress.com and use an account with Two-Step Authentication.

 Secure Sign On is designed to work out of the box with little to no configuration.
 But, for users that would like to further customize Secure Sign On, these filters may come in handy.
 To use these filters, you can add any of the following snippets of code to your theme’s

 As a note, you can mix and match these filters to get the desired functionality that you need.

 New User Override

-The WordPress.com Secure Sign On module will respect your default settings with regard to New User Registration.
+The WordPress.com Secure Sign On feature will respect your default settings with regard to New User Registration.
 If you have registration disabled, then Secure Sign On will not create a new user account if someone is trying to log in with an unrecognized email.
 If you have registration turned on, though, it will automatically create a new user for them, and log them in.
 If you would like to allow users to register for your site with a WordPress.com account, even though you disallow normal registrations you can use the following line of code:

 add_filter( 'jetpack_sso_new_user_override', '__return_true' );